JuilienH/Control-charts-in-Power-BI/README.md

 ![merge](https://user-images.githubusercontent.com/22305109/234357040-3d8b2fa1-8c8b-44dd-82bc-b2aa1fb08f63.PNG)

 ## plot it on line chart!
 Once the merge table is created, I have all I have to plot a control chart using Line Chart visual in Power BI within few clicks!
 Simply put the date on the X-axis and any daily measures on the Y-axis as well as the control limits.
+As you can see as below, the control limits are nicely positioned at each quarter.
+You can see the line values shift when the quarter transits.

 ![chart](https://user-images.githubusercontent.com/22305109/234358302-5aa3d9a7-fcf3-478c-b4d4-d812ae264a04.PNG)